‘It’s an experience like no other’: Why I love being a student in London

 Top tip: Make full use of your university careers service.
 They will often have a team able to give you careers related advice and help writing your CV.
 They may also hold volunteering and work experience fairs on campus, some of which may provide university recognised certificates.

 London is one of the most tolerant and accepting cities in the UK.
-Steps are constantly being taken to make sure everyone feels welcome and safe, from Transport for London’s (TFL) great efforts to make transport accessible to disabled passengers, to the ‘Ask for Angela’ scheme, which is being widely practised throughout the city’s club scene should you feel unsafe on a night out (find out more here).
+Steps are constantly being taken to make sure everyone feels welcome, such as Transport for London’s (TFL) great efforts to make transport accessible to disabled passengers.

 University is often referred to as the best years of your life, but that doesn’t mean it can’t sometimes be an isolating and overwhelming experience too.
 However, there is such a wide variety of communities and services to try and help you along the way.
 This may be support groups, meeting friends with similar experiences or finding organisations specifically suited to you.